AnnieMahajan454/AnnieMahajan454/README.md

 # 💫 About Me:
-🔭 I’m currently working on Artificial Intelligence & Machine Learning.<br>👯 I’m looking to collaborate on Python & ML Projects.<br>🤝 I’m looking for help with Deep Learning, NLP, and advanced model optimization.<br>🌱 I’m currently learning Data Structures & Algorithms, Neural Networks, and Generative AI.<br>💬 Ask me about Python, Machine Learning basics, and problem-solving approaches.<br>⚡ Fun fact: I can spend hours debugging just to realize it was a missing semicolon!
+🔭 I’m currently working on Artificial Intelligence & Machine Learning.<br>👯 I’m looking to collaborate on Python & ML Projects.<br>🤝 I’m looking for help with Deep Learning, NLP, and advanced model optimization.<br>🌱 I’m currently learning Data Structures & Algorithms, Neural Networks, and Generative AI.<br>💬 Ask me about Python, Machine Learning basics, and problem-solving approaches.<br>⚡ Fun fact: I can spend hours debugging just to realize it was a missing semicolon!<br>👉🏾 Link to my Portfolio -

 ## 🌐 Socials: